jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 {% endraw %}

-But, Dialyzer can realize that there exists a type inconsistence between the actual return and the function specification.
+But, Dialyzer can realize that there exists a type inconsistence between the actual return and the function specification before the program is run.

 {% raw %}
 ```